cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Yes
         - answer: Not sure
         - answer: No
     - statement: 2.
-I know how roughly how much time I am online each day.
+I know roughly how much time I am online each day.
       responses:
         - answer: Yes
         - answer: No